Detection Methods: Oblique, Transmitted, UV, IR and the VSC

 Detection of surface disruption from mechanical erasure: an erased area shows a matt, pitted texture compared to the surrounding paper.
 The disrupted fibres scatter the oblique light irregularly, creating a shadow pattern across the erased zone that is visually distinct from the specular, ordered scattering from intact paper.
 Under oblique light, even a careful rubbing erasure that has been subsequently worked with a burnisher to flatten the fibres will often retain a residual shadow pattern from the micro-topography of the disturbed surface.
 The examiner documents this finding by photographing the document in exactly the oblique geometry that revealed the feature, with the light source position, distance, and angle recorded in the case file.

 Detection of indented writing: when a pen is used to write on a sheet of paper resting on a pad of other sheets, the pressure of the pen point is transmitted through the writing sheet to the sheet or sheets beneath.
 The lower sheet receives an indented impression of the writing above, which may be legible in oblique light even when no ink was deposited there.
-This is examined in detail in the ESDA topic; here the principle is that oblique light provides a first-pass screening examination for indented writing before ESDA is used for detailed recovery.
+This is examined in detail in the indented writing and ESDA topic; here the principle is that oblique light provides a first-pass screening examination for indented writing before ESDA is used for detailed recovery.

 Oblique-light examination requires no specialist instrument: a small fibre-optic or LED light source, a darkened room, and a camera are sufficient for screening.
 In laboratory conditions, the VSC provides a motorised oblique light channel that delivers the illumination at a standardised geometry and angle, with photography integrated into the same imaging system used for UV and IR examination.
 The UK Forensic Science Regulator's Codes of Practice specify that oblique-light examination should be the first instrumental step in any document examination sequence, completed before UV or IR examination that might disturb sensitive surfaces.